 As I said in the previous post, I came back right now from Spain, and since I’m still in a kind of spanish mood, what’s better than a gazpacho in a hot summer evening to keep staying in this spanish mood? 🙂

 Gazpacho, like many other popular and traditional recipes, has for sure different variations, but the ingredients are usually always the same, it can change their quantity, but that’s it 🙂

-It’s very easy, everything is raw (almost), it means that we keep all the properties of the ingredients, so it’s a very healthy recipe, and it’s very refreshing.
+It’s very easy, everything is raw, it means that we keep all the properties of the ingredients, so it’s a very healthy recipe, and it’s very refreshing.

-Personally I blanched the garlic, so it’s not too “aggressive”, and I also add some basil leaves, which is not usually used in this recipe, but I think it fits well with it 🙂 and I preferred to use a red bell pepper, but I think usually in Spain they use the green ones.
+Personally I blanched the garlic, so it’s not too “aggressive”, and I also like to add some basil leaves, which is not usually used in this recipe, but I think it fits well with it 🙂 and I used a red bell pepper, but I think usually in Spain they use the green ones.

 - 3 small garlic cloves

 - 1 slice of old bread (about 50g)

 - 1 tea spoon of white wine vinegar (but also from red wine can be ok)

 - 4-5 tablespoons of good extra virgin olive oil

 - 4-5 leaves of basil